pflarue/ardop/docs/Pat_windows.md

 The addr "localhost:8515" is the default value and doesn't usually need to be changed.
 It has two parts.
 The part before the colon is the IP address of the machine where **ardopcf** is running.  'localhost' means that it **ardopcf** is running on the same computer where Pat is running, and is equivalent to '127.0.0.1'.
 If **ardopcf** is running on a different machine, you would use the IP address of that machine: probably something like '192.168.100.103' or '10.0.0.5'.
 The part after the colon is the TCP port number of the **ardopcf** host interface.
 This is usually 8515 but can be set to a different value when starting **ardopcf**.
 This is **NOT** the WebGui port number, which is typically 8514.

 The arq_bandwidth "Forced" can always be set to false.
 Otherwise, it would refuse a connection request with a different bandwidth.
 The "Max" value has two effects.
 First, it sets the amount of bandwidth that **ardopcf** is permitted to use if it responds to another station calling it.
 This does not change the amount of bandwidth that **ardopcf** will use if initiating a connection to a Winlink Gateway.
 So, it this is only important if you will also be using **ardopcf** for a Peer-to-Peer connection initiated by another station.
 However, the other thing that the "Max" value does is controls how wide of a bandwidth the **ardopcf** busy detector considers before allowing you to transmit a Connect Request to another station.
 So, this busy detector will be most appropraitely engaged if "Max" is set to the bandwidth that you intend to use.
-Acceptable values are 200, 500, 10000, and 2000.
+Acceptable values are 200, 500, 1000, and 2000.
 Setting it wider than the Connect Requests that you intend to send may prevent you from sending them if **ardopcf** detects traffic that is within the "Max" bandwidth, even if you would not be interfering with them.
 On the other hand, setting it narrower that the Connect Requests that you inted to send may cause you to interfere with another station's traffic, which will also impair your own ability to communicate.
 Since I normally connect to a Winlink gateway using a 500 Hz maximum bandwidth, I set Max to 500.
 After you have used Pat for a while and determine what bandwidth settings you normally use, you may want to adjust this value..

 The "Rig" value of "G90" matches the label used in the "hamlib_rigs" section, telling Pat to use this connection for CAT control when using Ardop.

 Setting "ptt_control" to true tells Pat to handle PTT on and off (using Hamlib).
 If it is false, then **ardopcf** must handle PTT itself (or use VOX).

 "beacon_interval" should always be set to zero to avoid sending Ardop beacons.
-If a number is given here, it is interpreted an an interval in seconds at which an ardop FrameID will be sent when listening for an ardop connection.
+If a number is given here, it is interpreted as an interval in seconds at which an ardop FrameID will be sent when listening for an ardop connection.

 As legally required, every 10 minutes during a long Ardop connection, and at the end of a winlink session, ardop will automatically send an IDFrame.
 An IDFrame includes your callsign and location.
 If "cwid_enabled" is true, then it will follow each IDFrame with a CW/Morse code version of your callsign.
 By my reading of FCC rules, sending a CW ID is not required, though others may disagree.
 So, I leave "cwid_enabled" as false.
 If the amateur radio rules of your country require ID in CW, or if choose to ID in CW for any other reason, you may set "cwid_enabled" to true.